 When you are curled up next to a cheery fire on a cold winter night, does it really matter what type of fireplace you have?
 Of course it matters!
 Do you want your home to be energy efficient?
 Or would you rather have the genuine smell of wood stoves?
+Wood burning fireplaces are considered the traditional model.
+Ventless fireplaces are the modern and convenient alternative to wood burning.
 Your preference in this decision matters, because you will be making the deciding vote between ventless versus wood burning fireplaces.

 Electric ventless fireplaces can operate with or without heat.
 If you prefer, you can simply have the synthetic flame running for people to admire.
 Ventless fireplaces do not require ventilation, and therefore do not need to be connected to a chimney.
 This is a pro because they are more flexible about where they can be placed in the home.
 As well, they do not waste as much energy, because heat is not leaving the house through the chimney.
 This type of heat source will warm your home the same way that a heater would.

-Ventless fireplaces do typically warm huge amount of spaces.
-They can suitable for small homes, or apartments.
+Ventless fireplaces do not typically warm huge amount of spaces.
+They are most suitable for small homes, or apartments.
 Another con for this type of fireplace is that they can have high initial purchase price.
 Although ventless fireplaces do perform the job adequately, some people may simply prefer the real thing.

 Wood burning fireplaces

 These types of fireplaces function by burning wood.
 They provide a real flame, and they give off a traditional ‘fireplace’ smell of burning wood.